Saga II — The Collapse

 Conclusion: Lethal autonomous systems operate without binding accountability frameworks — not because none were proposed, but because the friction of establishing them was removed.

 The accountability vacuum in autonomous weapons predates AI.
 International law identified it in 2013.
 The ticking-bomb scenario was deployed to justify removing human review.
 Safety science fell behind capability development and the institutions responsible confirmed this publicly.
-This governance failure becomes the context for the next series' argument.
+The governance failure documented in Series I is not the cause of Series II's instrument capture — the failures are parallel, not sequential.
+What the reading order reveals is that the same efficiency-driven friction removal produced structurally similar collapses across all three domains simultaneously.

 Conclusion: Institutional science in particle physics, psychiatry, and consciousness research has been captured by its own instruments — not through individual corruption but through funding structures that structurally reward the wrong answer.

 The Instrument Capture Loop is an eight-stage mechanism by which large institutional science locks itself into inadequate measurement tools.
 Goodhart's Law operates at the scale of entire disciplines.
 The scientists who could document what the governance failure has built cannot access the instruments to study it.
-This scientific incapacity becomes the premise for the capability crisis.
+This scientific incapacity operates in parallel with the capability crisis — both are products of the same friction-removal architecture, not sequential causes and effects.

 Capability Crisis